justadudewhohacks/opencv4nodejs/README.md

 ## Fork changes

-- Node-gyp is not run at setup time, It must be launch from the project that includ the lib.
+- I recomand you to only define an global OPENCV_BUILD_ROOT=~/opencv to boost you develepoment speed and reduce you hard disk usage.
-- `build-opencv` binary must be call to build the project before usage.
+- `node-gyp` is not run during `npm install`, It must be launch from the project with `build-opencv`. (if you forgot to do so some help message will assis you :wink:)
 - All javascript code had been converted to Typesscript.
 - This version depend on [@u4/opencv-build](https://www.npmjs.com/package/@u4/opencv-build).
-- This version had been test under windows environnement.
+- This version had been test under windows / MacOs X / Debian environnement.
-- This version do not work with electron.
+- This version **Works** with new elecron.

 ![opencv4nodejs](https://user-images.githubusercontent.com/31125521/37272906-67187fdc-25d8-11e8-9704-40e9e94c1e80.jpg)